-A. Fixed Income Returns Going Forward of 9.3% Yield-on-Cost.
+A. Fixed Income Returns Going Forward of 8.6% Yield-on-Cost.

-The best way to show fixed or locked-in income from the 48% of our allocation invested in preferred stocks is to show Yield-on-Cost.
-Yield-on-Cost is the annual yield going forward based on the cost of the preferred stock or note, which does not change, and the dividend income, which also does not change until the stock is called or sold.
-The average Yield-on-Cost for the 95 different preferred stocks or notes held by one or more of the 27 households is 9.3%.
-If these positions would be called when they become callable, the yield would be much higher (Yield-to-Call) since the call price is \$25 and the current average price is \$18.
-The yield-to-call number is distorted by a few outlier high risk positions trading at low prices.
-Yield-to-Call is not fixed with regular payments to the account as are dividends.
-Many will not be called when callable and will continue to pay the Yield-on-Cost.
+The best way to show fixed or locked-in income from the 51% of our allocation invested in preferred stocks is to show Yield-on-Cost.
+Yield-on-Cost is the annual yield going forward based on the original cost to us of the preferred stock or note, which does not change, and the dividend income, which also does not change until the stock is called, sold (or could go bankrupt).
+The aggregate Yield-on-Cost for the 106 different preferred stocks or notes held by one or more of the 26 households is 8.6% (total dividends divided by cost).
+This 8.6% includes four preferred stocks that have deferred their dividends and thus do not currently contribute income (but will make it up unless there is a bankruptcy).
+The same positions if purchased at the current depressed prices would have a Current Yield of 18.4%, or more than double our Yield-on-Cost.

+If these positions would be called when they become callable, the yield would be much higher (Yield-to-Call) since the call price is \$25 and the current average price is \$15.71 and the current median price is \$18.30.
+The average yield-to-call number is distorted by a few outlier, high risk positions trading at low prices; the median percent change from the current price to the \$25 par is 36%, so we are looking at significant gains at some unknown future date.
+Most will not be called when callable and will continue to pay the specified dividend and give the Yield-on-Cost.